django-hurricane/django-hurricane/docs/usage.rst

 endpoint will return a response of status 200 and from that point, Kubernetes will know, that the application was started, so readiness and liveness probes can be polled.
 **2a** and **2b** are readiness and liveness probes respectively.
 Kubernetes will poll these probes, only after the startup probe returns 200 for the first time.
-The readiness probe checks the length of the request queue, if it is larger than the threshold, it returns 400, which means, that application is not ready for further requests.
+The readiness probe should check the length of the request queue, if it is larger than the threshold, it should return 400, which means, that application is not ready for further requests.
 The liveness probe uses Django system check framework to identify problems with the Django application.
-**3** are api requests, sent by the application service, which are then handled in Django application.

-Probe server, which defines handlers for every probe endpoint, runs in the main loop.
-Execution of management commands does not block the main event loop and thus runs in a separate executor.
-Upon successful execution of management commands, the HTTP server is started.
+Probe server, which defines handlers for every probe endpoint, should run in the main loop.
+Execution of management commands should not block the main event loop and thus should be run in a separate executor.
+Upon successful execution of management commands, the HTTP server should be started.

 **Logging**

-It should be ensured, that the *hurricane* logger is added to Django logging configuration, otherwise log outputs will not be displayed when application server will be started.
+Be sure to add the *hurricane* logger to your Django logging configuration otherwise you won't see any output the moment you started the application server.
+Feel free to adjust the log level according to your needs.

 AMQP Worker
 -----------

 **Run the AMQP (0-9-1) Consumer**

-To start the Django-powered AMQP consumer run the management command *consume*:
+In order to start the Django-powered AMQP consumer run the management command *consume*:
 ::
     python manage.py consume HANLDER